 Growing your own food not only means you know what is on it, but it’s really convenient to pick food in your own yard for dinner, lowers your carbon footprint, and means there is less chance you will purchase food that is contaminated in the grocery store.
 There is a rise of cases in the United States of our food contaminated with pathogens and disease.
 Homegrown food also tastes delicious!
 It’s a great way to get kids involved in something that will keep them learning and interested in our earth.

-We are a fully insured business, you may contact our agent for license verification
+EARTHeim is a fully insured business, you may contact my agent for license verification